 With Spring under way, the time has once again come to highlight some of Austin’s finest.
-Austin is an extremely culinarily diverse city, and has a staggeringly sheer number of excellent bakeries and cafés.
+Austin is an extremely culinarily diverse city, and has a staggeringly sheer number of excellent bakeries.
 For this reason, it can be hard to pinpoint what exactly is the best given the options available.
-In our humble opinion these are some of the best bakeries in Austin of your spring morning.
+In our humble opinion, these are some of the best bakeries in Austin to satisfy your sweet tooth.

 First opening its doors in 1981, this cozy little bakery and brunch destination at 29th and Rio Grande is a campus-area classic that recently celebrated its 40th birthday.
 The embodiment of a Texas-style bakery, its workers are there an hour before its 8 AM opening time, 7 days a week, all year long.
 Texas French Bread prides itself on baking all its recipes from scratch using only organic, wholesome ingredients.
 The croissants, specifically the Cinnamon & Sugar Croissant, are some of the flakiest and soft I’ve ever eaten.

 Right now, Texas French Bread’s dining room is currently closed due to COVID.
 Guests can still reserve ahead of time for full service in its beautiful garden seating or opt for curbside pickup.
 Texas French Bread is a bakery at heart, but to not mention its delicious brunch and dinner menu would be a disservice to the restaurant.
 TFB works with local farms to source all of its ingredients, and its selection of meals rotates throughout the seasons.